Message from the Dean

 as they comfort people whose lives have been disrupted by illness or injury.
 Today,

 we build upon our School's mission - Learn the Art and Science of Caring - as we prepare highly educated healthcare professionals and leaders of tomorrow.

 The breadth and depth of our robust academic experience, which is rooted in the basic and health sciences, is tied to hands-on learning - in our state-of-the-art Interprofessional Health Sciences (IHS) Campus; through diverse clinical experiences in more than 800 sites in the tri-state area and nationally; and through dynamic academic research with our distinguished faculty scholars and skilled ‘master clinicians.’
 You will learn the "science" of your discipline and the evidence that substantiates the service delivery approaches for your clients and patients.
 We strive to develop caring clinicians and healthcare leaders who possess the knowledge and skills to deliver the most efficacious clinical and administrative services - the "art" of their profession.

 As a SHMS student, you'll learn from distinguished, interprofessional faculty who provide a unique blend of experiential, clinical, academic, and research preparation.
 We focus on the quality of care and the uniqueness of each patient, and the complexity of the healthcare environment.
 You'll gain an appreciation from your peers in other health professions as well, as you learn about the role of teaming and collaboration in healthcare delivery.
 We foster critical thinking skills and strive to teach you how to provide a well-thought out and researched assessment and treatment protocols.
 Through this dynamic interplay, you'll learn how caring and compassionate leaders can use their skills to make their communities - and the world - a better place.

 I invite you to take the next step and learn about how the School of Health and Medical Sciences can shape your future.

-Dean and Professor of Speech-Language Pathology
+Interim Dean and Associate Professor of Speech-Language Pathology